Taylor Made for Success, Locally Grown Entrepreneur Continues to Build

 During the course of 33 years, this Stafford Township business has grown from a two man shop to a twenty person operation.
 Taylor reflects “We made it through the recession in 2007-2010, that was rough.
 I had to lay off my family members; including my brother, sister and sister-in-law.
 We had to go bare bones but we got through it!”
 Which seems to be the theme for Taylor Made.

 Building a business, raising a family and contributing to the community is what has kept Dave busy.
-In 2000, he served as President of the Southern Ocean County Chamber of Commerce and now serves as Stafford Township Councilman.
+In 2000, he served as President of the Southern Ocean County Chamber of Commerce.
 Being a first generation family business is a source of great pride for Mr. Taylor.
 Taylor Made employs many family members: Dave’s brother, Chris, who is also his business partner, his brother, Bob, his wife, Lynn, and his sister-in-law, Cindy all currently work for the family business.
 Over the years a lot of family have worked there, brothers, sons, daughters, nephews, sister-in-law, mother-in-law, friends and anyone within the family circle that needed a good job.
 Once they had an opportunity to move on, it was welcomed with excitement from the team.
 There have been quite a few who have come back time and time again, it is a family place!

 The secret to success is knowing the area you are in!
 The big push to get houses ready for the summer comes in September since no one wants to be in the midst of construction over the holidays.
 Taylor Made is built on a solid reputation based on the years of experience of Dave and his staff.
 “We have something for everyone, from rock bottom to high end- we have something at every price point!”
 Dave revealed, “You can’t beat our price, quality and service!
 You may be able to beat one of them but not all three!”
 In addition to cabinets, countertop and installation, Taylor Made has a fulltime service department.
 “We probably fix 1-2 drawers a week, broken cabinets, and sell tons of hinges.
 Even if we didn’t sell it, we fix it!”
 Dave added.
 Developing good relationships is the key to success.